FAQs

 2 Day = results will be delivered after 4pm on the second working day.
 For example, if we receive your samples on Tuesday, your results will be available on Thursday.

-We will not give progress reports until the Paternity Test Report is ready.
-This Paternity Test Report will only be sent to the person ordering the DNA test and before the report is issued, we will not discuss the case with any other person unless we have written permission to do so.
+The Test Report will only be sent to the person ordering the DNA test and we will not discuss the case with any other person unless we have written permission to do so.
+After the Report is issued, we can discuss the result with any test participant and also the person with Parental Responsibility for the child.

 You will receive an e-mail when the Paternity Test Report has been uploaded and this will generally be after 4pm on the expected day of delivery.
 Please do not call for results before this time, as staff will not be able to update you until the report has been signed off by the Quality Manager.